neopragma/cobol-unit-test/README.md

-# Cobol unit testing framework for mainframe batch programs
+# Cobol unit testing framework for mainframe programs

 The goal of the project is to enable isolated unit testing of individual paragraphs in Cobol programs in a standalone environment with no connection to a zOS system.
 Production source code should be identical on all supported platforms.